(1925, Kilumba, Congo - 1999, Lubumbashi, Congo)

 Mwenze Kibwanga was born in 1925 in Kilumba, in the former Belgian Congo.
 He was admitted in 1950 to the "l'Académie d'art populaire indigène", the official name of "l'Atelier du Hangar".
 He quickly established himself as a major representative of the group founded by Pierre Romain-Desfossés.

-Indeed, Mwenze Kibwanga deploys through his works a personal and poetic aesthetic, centered on scenes of everyday life or animal life: preparation of the meal, hunting, resting antelopes.
+Indeed, Mwenze Kibwanga deploys through his works a personal and poetic aesthetic, centered on scenes of everyday life or animal life: preparation of meals, hunting, resting antelopes.

-The son of a weaver, each of his works evokes the weft of a fabric, giving a colorful rhythm to his representation of the real.
-Composed of thick, contrasted hatches or streaks, he did his work with his thumb until 1952.
+The son of a weaver, each of his works evokes the weft of a fabric, giving a colorful rhythm to his representation of the reality.
+Composed of thick, contrasted hatches or streaks, he produced his works with his thumb until 1952.
 He will then use brushes.

-With a striking avant-gardism, his works are present in the collections of international museums.
+With a striking avant-gardism, his works are presented in the collections of international museums.

 2017 - Art Paris Art Fair, Paris